Moltis

 stream_mode = "edit_in_place"

-You can override the model for specific users or group chats:
+You can override the model or agent for specific users or group chats:

 [channels.telegram.my-bot]